ang-or-five/textanalysis/README.md

 # textanalysis

 A Flask web application that analyzes texting conversations (and other text-dense screenshots) using chess-style move evaluations.
+-# Heavily vibe-coded so don't hope for the best readability

 ## Installation